dvaccari/taylorfit/readme.md

 where `x`, `y`, and `xy` are terms selected by the user, and `a`, `b`, and `c` are coefficients determined using least squares regression.

+This is a staging version of [github.com/dvaccari/taylorfit](https://github.com/dvaccari/taylorfit).
+This version is hosted on [github.io/taylorfit-staging](https://mikechunko.github.io/taylorfit-staging/)

 ## On the Web